marcoguerri/marcoguerri.github.io/_posts/2017-02-11-python-branch-prediction.markdown

 Instruction set
 =======
-In order to make sure the Python interpreter was making use of the same instruction set on both architectures, I first traced the benchmarks with Intel Software Development emulator.
+To make sure the Python interpreter was making use of the same instruction set on both architectures, I traced the benchmarks with Intel Software Development emulator.
 SDE is a dynamic binary instrumentation tool capable of tracing the execution down to the assembly instruction level, providing emulation support on Intel platforms for instructions